 Sometimes I surprise myself.
 Maybe it’s the 3rd month of quarantine.
 Maybe it’s the global pandemic and the hundreds and hundreds of thousands of lives lost to Covid-19.
 I don’t know.
 But when I tripped across this new rendition of Heather Hammers’ song I Still Love You I cried for the entirety of the run time.
 All of it.
 It just stopped me cold.

 But I’m moving too quickly already.
 I originally stumbled on Heather’s music over on Reddit moons and moons ago.
 And so I reached out to her and asked (begged) for a quick little interview.
 Which, she was extraordinarily gracious to give me.
 You can read that interview over here.
+Or, if you find yourself wondering how you got her – instead maybe just head over to some mobile casino Canada entertainment instead?
+I’m not judging.
 But it was her song, I Still Love You that just made me stop and reflect on lives lived and lost.
 People that have come, and people that have gone.
 It made me realize just how much out of dust we all really are…and if I can just live a life of still loving, I will be better for it.

 Well, here was that original song that stopped me in my tracks a while ago.